tinglesoftware/dependabot-azure-devops/README.md

 - [`directories` config option](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#directories) is only supported if task input `useUpdateScriptVNext: true` is set.
 - [`groups` config option](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#groups) is only supported if task input `useUpdateScriptVNext: true` is set.
 - [`ignore` config option](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#ignore) may not behave to official specifications unless task input `useUpdateScriptVNext: true` is set.
 If you are having issues, search for related issues such as <https://github.com/tinglesoftware/dependabot-azure-devops/pull/582> before creating a new issue.
 - Private feed/registry authentication is known to cause errors with some package ecyosystems.
-Support is _slightly_ better when task input `useUpdateScriptVNext: true` is set, but not still not fully supported.
+Support is _slightly_ improved when task input `useUpdateScriptVNext: true` is set, but not still not fully supported.
+See [problems with authentication](./docs/migrations/v1-to-v2.md#resolving-private-feedregistry-authentication-issues) for more.

+### Updater Docker image
+- Private feed/registry authentication is known to cause errors with some package ecyosystems.
+See [problems with authentication](./docs/migrations/v1-to-v2.md#resolving-private-feedregistry-authentication-issues) for more.

 ### Server

 - [`directories` config option](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#directories) is not supported.
 - [`groups` config option](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#groups) is not supported.
+- Private feed/registry authentication is known to cause errors with some package ecyosystems.
+See [problems with authentication](./docs/migrations/v1-to-v2.md#resolving-private-feedregistry-authentication-issues) for more.

 ## Migration Guide
 - [Extension Task V1 → V2](./docs/migrations/v1-to-v2)